Discovering Dog-Friendly Big Sur-The Ultimate Guide to Camping, Hiking, & Exploring

-Pfeiffer Beach, known for it’s arched keyhole rocks is a few miles drive from the campground down a narrow, hard to see road.
+Pfeiffer Beach, known for its arched keyhole rocks, is a few miles drive from the campground down a narrow, hard-to-see road.
 So be on the lookout.
-Leashed dogs are allowed on this mile long beach to enjoy the purplish sand, impressive rock formations, and crashing waves.
-There is a paid parking lot at the end of the road which can fill up on busy summer weekends.
+Leashed dogs are allowed on this mile-long beach to enjoy the purplish sand, impressive rock formations, and crashing waves.
+There is a paid parking lot at the end of the road, which can fill up on busy summer weekends.
 But visiting in the off season, we were able to park and enjoy the beach without too much of a crowd.

-The nearby Ventana Wilderness which borders Pfeiffer Big Sur State Park also has many dog friendly hiking and backpacking options-over 200 miles of trails.
+The nearby Ventana Wilderness, which borders Pfeiffer Big Sur State Park, also has many dog-friendly hiking and backpacking options-over 200 miles of trails.
 We hiked part of the popular Pine Ridge Trail with views of the mountains in one direction and the Pacific Ocean in the other.
-Dogs are allowed off leash in some areas.
+Dogs are allowed off-leash in some areas.

 Reactive Note-Linus did not come on this trip, but camping in a crowded public campground could be challenging for a reactive dog.
 We visited the Big Sur area on a weekend, so the campground was full of people, dogs, trailers and cars.
 On the other hand, hiking in the Ventana Wilderness even on a weekend was not too crowded.
 We saw a few groups of backpackers hiking with their dogs, but most of the time, we had the trail to ourselves.
 So maybe Linus would enjoy a future backpacking or day trip in the off season!